 Model behaviors

-While models act similarly to Folder objects for most purposes in your experience, they also exhibit some unique behaviors.
+While models act similarly to Folder objects for most purposes in your game, they also exhibit some unique behaviors.

 Character models